 Desalination technology has been around for the better part of the last century.
 Many countries, municipalities, armed services and ships have the need to produce fresh water by desalination because of their lack of natural sources of fresh water.
 Desalination technology has brought freshwater and industrial and commercial development to areas of the world that otherwise might have remained unproductive.
 Not only has development been enhanced by this technology but, more importantly, the health and welfare of many people have been improved by the supply of sanitary fresh water supplies.

 The first desalination systems were probably ones developed by the navy.
 These systems utilized distillation technology and, most times, were operated by waste heat from the ship engines.
 Distillation-type desalination systems require large amounts of energy to produce fresh water and, because of these, only where low cost energy is available is distillation economically feasible for applications.

-However, in the early days of RO commercialization, historical design and operations information wasn’t available and, as with any new technology, many problems arose.
+However, in the early days of RO commercialization, historical design and operations information was not available and, as with any new technology, many problems arose.
 Therefore, in the initial years of RO membrane plant application, many owners and operators experienced costly downtime attributable to lack of applications experience by engineers, vendors, etc. As both membranes and applications engineering became more advanced with time, RO systems were installed and operated with greater success.
 Today, with the necessary understanding of feedwater source conditions, pretreatment needs and high quality system engineering, RO can be applied to almost any ground or surface water desalination/purification application.
 Advancements in membrane manufacturing and applications engineering have made RO the leading process in the worldwide water desalination market.

-The definition of desalination generally is considered to be the production of fresh water from seawater.
+The definition of desalination generally is considered to be the production of fresh water from salt water or seawater.
 However, the term also is commonly used by engineers to describe desalting of slightly to moderately saline waters normally referred to as brackish.
 For the remainder of this discussion, we will focus on desalination as defined by seawater desalting.

 Principles of Salt Water Reverse Osmosis